J4n-M44rt3n/Nutshell-eDNA-sampler/README.md

 # DNAir-sampler
-An easy-to-print and assemble sampler for airborne eDNA for environmental biology and participatory science
+An easy-to-print and assemble sampler for airborne eDNA capture.
+Works under water as well.